 The average amount of calcium in one person’s body is 1,200 grams.
 99 percent of this is going to be present within the bones.
 That version of calcium is called calcium phosphate.
-This is why the intake of both calcium and phosphate are important for our bone tissue integrity.
+This is why the intake of both calcium and phosphate is important for our bone tissue integrity.

-The important roles of calcium are its conduction of nerve signals, transmission of those impulses from the nerves, the heartbeat regularity, increases in the permeability of cell membranes, the clotting of blood, and the contraction of our muscles.
+The important roles of calcium are its conduction of nerve signals, the transmission of those impulses from the nerves, the heartbeat regularity, increases in the permeability of cell membranes, the clotting of blood, and the contraction of our muscles.
 It can also be an enzyme cofactor.